carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-This allows developers to provide implementations of new interfaces (as in
+This allows us to provide implementations of new interfaces (as in
 `SongByTitle`), provide different implementations of the same interface (as in
 `FormattedSong`), or mix and match implementations from other compatible types
 (as in `FormattedSongByTitle`).
 The rules are:

 -   You can add any declaration that you could add to a class except for
     declarations that would change the representation of the type.
 This means
-    you can add methods, functions, interface implementations, and aliases, but
+    you can add functions, interface implementations, and aliases, but not
-    not fields, base classes, or virtual functions.
+    fields, base classes, or virtual functions.
 -   The adapted type is compatible with the original type, and that relationship
     is an equivalence class, so all of `Song`, `SongByTitle`, `FormattedSong`,
     and `FormattedSongByTitle` end up compatible with each other.
 -   Since adapted types are compatible with the original type, you may
     explicitly cast between them, but there is no implicit conversion between
     these types.
+-   For the purposes of generics, we only need to support adding interface
+    implementations.
+But this `adapter` feature could be used more generally,
+    such as to add methods.

 Inside an adapter, the `Self` type matches the adapter.
 Members of the original
 type may be accessed either by a cast: